kjong06261/crypto-gold-dashboard/README.md

 # 📊 US Market Terminals

-**Institutional-Grade Market Intelligence for Independent Investors**

-US Market Terminals is a specialized financial research platform designed to bridge the information gap between Wall Street and Main Street.

-## 🚀 Core Features
-* **Nasdaq 100 Analysis**: FCF yields & growth metrics.
-* **Market Thermometer**: Proprietary sentiment index.
-* **Strategy Lab**: Dividend reinvestment simulator.
+**Educational Resources for Learning About US Markets**

+US Market Terminals is an educational website providing learning resources and simple demo tools for understanding basic financial concepts.

+## 📚 About This Site

+This website offers:
+- Educational articles about market concepts
+- Simple calculators for illustrating compound interest
+- Third-party chart embeds (via TradingView) for reference
+- Links to official data sources (SEC, FRED, etc.)

+**Important:** This site is for educational purposes only.
+It does not provide investment advice, real-time data, or trading recommendations.

 ## 📂 Project Structure

-* `index.html`: Main Dashboard
+* `index.html`: Homepage
-* `calculator.html`: Investment Tools
+* `calculator.html`: Compound Interest Calculator (Demo)
-* `nasdaq.html`: Tech Sector Analysis
+* `blog.html`: Educational Articles
+* `resources.html`: Links to Official Data Sources

+## ⚠️ Disclaimer

+All content is for educational and informational purposes only.
+Nothing on this site constitutes financial, investment, tax, or legal advice.
+All investments carry risk, including the potential loss of principal.

 ## 📄 License

 © 2026 US Market Terminals.
-MIT License.
+All rights reserved.